plone/documentation/docs/reference-guide/cookieplone-make-commands.md

 `frontend-install`
 :   Invokes the target `install` in `frontend/Makefile`.
-    Uses pnpm to run the mrs-developer tool with the default settings.
+    Uses `pnpm dlx` to run [mrs-developer](https://github.com/collective/mrs-developer) to retrieve dependencies in the file {file}`frontend/mrs.developer.json`.
-    It then installs dependencies using pnpm.
+    It then installs the dependencies.
-    After that, it runs `build-deps` to build dependency packages.
+    Finally, it builds the dependency packages `@plone/registry` and `@plone/components` from source.

 `frontend-build`
 :   Invokes the target `build` in `frontend/Makefile`.